 Divyakant Agrawal is a Professor of Computer Science whose research expertise is in the areas of database systems, distributed computing, data warehousing, and large-scale information systems.
-Dr. Agrawal's involvement with CITS directly reflects his research philosophy, which is to work on data management problems that have both practical as well as theoretical significance.
-To this end, he has published approximately 300 research manuscripts in prestigious forums (journals, conferences, symposia, and workshops) on a wide range of topics related to data management and distributed systems.
+Dr. Agrawal's involvement with CITS reflects his research philosophy, which is to work on data management problems that have both practical as well as theoretical significance.
+He has published approximately 300 research manuscripts in prestigious forums (journals, conferences, symposia, and workshops) on a wide range of topics related to data management and distributed systems.

-Elizabeth M. Belding is a Professor in the Department of Computer Science at the University of California, Santa Barbara.
+Elizabeth M. Belding is a Professor in the Department of Computer Science and Associate Dean in the College of Engineering at the University of California, Santa Barbara.
 Elizabeth’s research focuses on mobile and wireless networking, including network performance analysis, and information and communication technologies for development (ICTD).
-In the past 7 years, she has particularly focused on improving Internet accessibility in developing communities worldwide.
+Her work has focused on improving Internet accessibility in developing communities worldwide.
 She is the founder and director of the Mobility Management and Networking (MOMENT) Laboratory.
 Elizabeth is the author of over 100 technical papers and has served on over 60 conference technical program committees.
 She is an ACM Distinguished Scientist and an IEEE Fellow.
 She received the UCSB Outstanding Graduate Mentor Award in 2012 and the NCWIT Harrold and Notkin Research and Graduate Mentoring Award in 2015 for her mentorship of graduate students.
 She was the Associate Director of CITS from 2012-2015.

 John Bowers holds the Fred Kavli Chair in Nanotechnology.
 He is a Professor in the Department of Electrical and Computer Engineering.
 In addition, her directs the Institute for Energy Efficiency and the Center for Energy Efficient Materials.
 His research interests are primarily concerned with silicon photonics, optoelectronic devices, optical switching and transparent optical networks.

-Alenda Y. Chang is Assistant Professor of Film and Media Studies (Ph.D.
-Rhetoric, UC Berkeley).
+Alenda Y. Chang is Associate Professor of Film and Media Studies.
 With a multidisciplinary background in biology, literature, and film, she specializes in merging environmental criticism with the analysis of contemporary media.
-Her writing has been featured in a number of journals, including Interdisciplinary Studies in Literature and Environment, Qui Parle, and electronic book review.
 While at Berkeley, Chang served on the Executive Committee of the Berkeley Center for New Media and worked as the executive producer for AirQuest, a civic-action game designed to motivate young people to learn more about air-quality issues in their local communities as well as the triggers and risk factors for asthma.
 She also maintains an informal resource blog for game studies and environmental humanities scholars.

-Jeremy Douglass is an Assistant Professor of English at University of California, Santa Barbara, where he directs Transcriptions, a center for research in literature, culture, media, and the digital humanities.
-Douglass currently conducts research on interactive narrative, electronic poetry, and games, with a particular focus on applying the methods of software studies, critical code studies, and information visualization to the analysis of digital texts.
-Douglass been supported by agencies including the NEH Office of Digital Humanities, MacArthur Foundation, Mellon Foundation, ACLS, Calit2, HASTAC, and NERSC.
+Jeremy Douglass is an Associate Professor of English at University of California, Santa Barbara.
+Dr. Douglass conducts research on interactive narrative, electronic poetry, and games, with a particular focus on applying the methods of software studies, critical code studies, and information visualization to the analysis of digital texts.
+Professor Douglass been supported by agencies including the NEH Office of Digital Humanities, MacArthur Foundation, Mellon Foundation, ACLS, Calit2, HASTAC, and NERSC.

 Amr El Abbadi is a Professor of Computer Science and the former chair of the department.
-Dr. Abbadi’s research interests are in the fields of fault-tolerant distributed systems and databases which addresses how to manage the ever increasing amount of data being generated and analyzed.
-To this end, he has been involved in designing systems and database support for collaborative environments with special interest in social media applications and issues related to privacy preservation.
-Professor Abbadi is a Fellow of ACM, IEEE, and AAAS and served as a board member of the VLDB Endowment from 2002 - 2008 as well as the Executive Committee of the Technical Committee of Data Engineering (TCDE).
+Dr. Abbadi’s research interests are the ever increasing amount of data being generated and analyzed.
+He has been involved in designing systems and database support for collaborative environments with a special interest in social media applications and issues related to privacy preservation.
+Professor Abbadi is a Fellow of ACM, IEEE, and AAAS, and served as a board member of the VLDB Endowment from 2002 - 2008 as well as the Executive Committee of the Technical Committee of Data Engineering (TCDE).

 Barbara Herr Harthorn is a Professor of Anthropology, with affiliate positions in the departments of Feminist Studies and Sociology.
 Her research broadly examines culture and health, health inequality, and technological risk and perception.
-Her current work in the Center for Nanotechnology in Society at UCSB, where she is a principal investigator, examines nanotechnological risk perception among both experts and diverse US and comparative UK publics.
+Her work in the Center for Nanotechnology in Society at UCSB examines nanotechnological risk perception among both experts and diverse US and comparative UK publics.

-Lisa Jevbratt is an Associate Professor in the Art Department and the Media Art Technology program.
+Lisa Jevbratt is a Professor in the Art Department and the Media Art Technology program.
 Her work, ranging from Internet visualization software to biofeedback and interspecies collaboration, is concerned with collectives and systems, the languages and conditions that generate them, and the exchanges within them.

 George Legrady is a Professor of Interactive Media, with a joint appointment in the Media Arts & Technology program and the Department of Art.
 He is director of the Experimental Visualization Lab and Chair of the Media Arts & Technology doctoral program.
-His current research addresses data collection, data processing methodologies and data visualization presented simultaneously in interactive installations and the Internet.
-Professor Legrady was one of 5 artists commissioned to create an artwork about deep space in collaboration with the Caltech managed NASA Spitzer Space Center in 2008.
-He was awarded a National Science Foundation Intelligence & Information System grant in 2011, and a National Science Foundation Arctic Social Science Grant in 2012 and the Creative Capital Foundation grant three times amongst many others for his creative work.
+His research addresses data collection, data processing methodologies and data visualization presented simultaneously in interactive installations and the Internet.
+Professor Legrady was one of 5 artists commissioned to create an artwork about deep space in collaboration with the Caltech managed NASA Spitzer Space Center.
+He was awarded a National Science Foundation Intelligence & Information System grant in 2011, and a National Science Foundation Arctic Social Science Grant, and the Creative Capital Foundation grant amongst many others for his creative work.

 Karen Lunsford is an Associate Professor of Writing, where she specialize in Writing in the Disciplines.
 Dr. Lunsford’s individual and collaborative work employs interdisciplinary approaches to understand the writing practices that people engage in within evolving knowledge ecologies, how argument and argumentation are defined in these ecologies, and what roles technologies play in these practices and definitions.

-Richard E. Mayer has been a Professor of Psychology at UCSB since 1975.
-Dr. Mayer’s current research involves the intersection of cognition, instruction, and technology with a special focus on multimedia learning and computer-supported learning.
+Richard E. Mayer is a Distinguished Professor of Psychology at UCSB.
+Dr. Mayer’s research involves the intersection of cognition, instruction, and technology with a special focus on multimedia learning and computer-supported learning.
 He served as President of the Educational Psychology division of the American Psychological Association and Vice President of the American Educational Research Association for the Learning and Instruction division.
 He is the winner of the Thorndike Award for career achievement in educational psychology, the Scribner Award for outstanding research in learning and instruction, and the American Psychological Association’s Distinguished Contribution of Applications of Psychology to Education and Training Award.

 Patrick McCray is a Professor in the Department of History.
-Dr. McCray’s research interests focuses on different technological and scientific communities and their interactions with the public and policy makers – especially newly emerging technologies.
+Dr. McCray’s research focuses on different technological and scientific communities and their interactions with the public and policy makers – especially newly emerging technologies.
 McCray was elected to be a Fellow by the American Association for the Advancement of Science and the American Physical Society.
-In 2014 McCray's 2013 book The Visioneers won the Watson Davis and Helen Miles Davis Prize from the History of Science Society.
-McCray is currently writing a new book on the interactions between artists, engineers, and scientists from the 1960s to the present.
+His most recent book, Making Art Work examines the interactions between artists, engineers, and scientists from the 1960s to the present.

-Miriam Metzger is a Professor in the Department of Communication.
-Dr. Metzger’s recent work has examined how information technology alters our understandings of trust in the new media environment, with a specific focus on the credibility of information online and on how trust intersects with privacy and disclosure in online social networks.
-She was ranked in the top 50 most productive and influential scholars in the field of Communication by Thomas Feeley in 2011 and has published her research widely in communication and related fields.
+Miriam Metzger directs our doctoral emphasis program, Information Technology and Society and she is a Professor in the Department of Communication.
+Dr. Metzger’s work has examined how information technology alters our understandings of trust in the new media environment, with a specific focus on the credibility of information online and on how trust intersects with privacy and disclosure in online social networks.
+She is an internationally recognized expert on misinformation.

 Christopher Newfield is a Professor of American culture.
 Newfield’s research focuses on the processes of creativity and innovation, with a double focus on cultural and technological factors.
 He has conducted extensive fieldwork in a range of technology-dependent industries and has wide experience with the university side of copyright, patenting, and technology transfer.